choppasai/AI-Document-Summarizer-Highlighter/README.md

 #  AI Document Summarizer & Highlighter

-A Spring Boot-based application that leverages powerful AI models like **OpenAI GPT** and **HuggingFace Transformers (T5, BART)** to generate intelligent document summaries, extract key highlights, and answer user questions from document content.
+A Spring Boot-based application that leverages powerful AI models like **OpenAI GPT** and **HuggingFace Transformers** to generate intelligent document summaries, extract key highlights, and answer user questions from document content.

 ---